 The government believes that allocating the Pupil Premium grant is the best way to ensure that funding to tackle disadvantage reaches the pupils who need it most.
 It is up to schools to decide how the pupil premium is spent.

 All schools are required to report the amount of funding received and how this is being used.
 Once information is available, the impact of the funding should also be reported.
+However, due to coronavirus and school closures it will be difficult to evaluate the impact of our Pupil Premium spending.
+We hope to be able to report on the impact for the period September 2019 and July 2021.

 Please see the following document for details of our three year Pupil Premium Strategy :